18F/rdbms-subsetter/README.rst

 to each parent row (up to the supplied ``--children`` parameter, default 3 each), but it can't make any promises.
-(Demanding all children can lead to infinite propagation in thoroughly interlinked databases, as every child record demands new parent records, which demand new child records, which demand new parent records...)
+(Demanding all children can lead to infinite propagation in thoroughly interlinked databases, as every child record demands new parent records, which demand new child records, which demand new parent records... so increase ``--children`` with caution.)

 When row numbers in your tables vary wildly (tens to billions, for example), consider using the ``-l`` flag, which reduces row counts by a logarithmic formula.
 If ``f`` is